biapy/biapy-bashlings/doc/in-list.md

-# in-list.bash
+# src/in-list.bash

 Test if a value is in a list.

 ## Overview

-in-list test if given string is found in a list.
+`in-list` test if given string is found in a list.

 ## Index